vibing-ai/verifact/docs/api/api_documentation.md

 This document provides detailed documentation for the VeriFact API endpoints.

+## Model Provider

+VeriFact uses OpenRouter to access various AI models through a unified API.
+All API requests are processed using models configured in the environment settings.

+### OpenRouter Integration

+- Requests are processed using free tier models from OpenRouter
+- Each agent type uses a specialized model optimized for its task
+- API response times may vary based on model queue times
+- Rate limits apply based on OpenRouter's free tier restrictions

+### Free Tier Considerations

+- Limited requests per minute/hour may apply
+- Fallback mechanisms are in place if a model is unavailable
+- Processing time may be longer during high-demand periods

 ## OpenAPI/Swagger Documentation

 VeriFact now provides interactive API documentation using OpenAPI/Swagger.
 You can access it at: